aserg-ufmg/jmove/README.md

 # JMove
-JMove is an Eclipse plugin that indicates Move Method refactoring opportunities based on structural similarity, i.e., the types the method establishes dependency with.
+JMove is an Eclipse plugin that provides Move Method refactoring opportunities based on structural similarity, i.e., the types the method establishes dependency with.

 ![jmove-architecture](/images/arq44.jpg)